 Use Noise-Cancelling Headphones

 Sometimes, when you’re flying, all you want is a bit of peace and quiet, and a chance to catch some sleep.
 While this may not be possible with normal headphones, noise cancelling headphones are an entirely different proposition.
-With there. you can block out that external humdrum and enjoy total tranquility.
+You can block out that external humdrum and enjoy absolute tranquility.
+Well, almost.
 They’re a bit pricey but they’re definitely worth investing.